 Bill has received numerous awards for his journalistic and criminal investigations.

 Bill has earned a Bachelor’s Degree from the University of Iowa and a Master’s Degree in Public Administration from Florida Atlantic University.
-He is expected to complete a second Master Degree, in Criminal Justice, from Nova Southeastern University, later this year.
+In 2013, he was awarded a second Master’s Degree from Nova Southeastern University in Criminal Justice.